crosslandwa/push-wrapper/README.md

 ## What?

-A javascript wrapper primarily enabling the use of the Ableton Push hardware as a MIDI controller in a Web MIDI/Audio API enabled web browser - I created a simple [example application](https://chippanfire.com/push-wrapper-example.html) ([source code](https://github.com/crosslandwa/push-wrapper-example-site)) to demonstrate this.
+A javascript wrapper enabling use of the [Ableton Push](https://www.ableton.com/en/push/) (mk1) hardware as a MIDI controller in a Web MIDI/Audio API enabled web browser - I created a simple [example application](https://chippanfire.com/push-wrapper-example.html) ([source code](https://github.com/crosslandwa/push-wrapper-example-site)) to demonstrate this.

-The wrapper presents a simple event-driven [API](#control-events-and-feedback-commands), encapsulating the generation and parsing of MIDI messages sent to/from the hardware.
+The wrapper presents a simple [API](./API.md) that abstracts the generation and parsing of MIDI messages sent to/from the hardware.

 push-wrapper is written as a [requirejs](http://requirejs.org/) compatible module, and is distributed via [npm](https://www.npmjs.com/package/push-wrapper).
 The code is written using javascript [ES2015/ES6](http://es6-features.org/) so expects native Promises and other newer language features to be available.